riding the orient express train

 National Park lodges

 These are some of America’s most sought-after stays, and competition for rooms in popular parks like Yellowstone, Glacier and Acadia can be fierce.
-On a smaller scale, the 16-room Brooks Lodge is Alaska’s Katmai National Park's only indoor lodging near the Brooks Falls bear viewing action during the salmon spawn and is only open from June 1 to mid-September each year.
-To enter the Brooks Lodge lottery, apply online between December 1-31 of the prior year.
+On a smaller scale, the 16-room Brooks Lodge is the only indoor lodging in Alaska’s Katmai National Park near the Brooks Falls bear viewing action during the salmon spawn and is only open from June 1 to mid-September each year.
+To enter the Brooks Lodge lottery, apply online between December 1-31 for stays two years out (e.g., apply in December 2024 for 2026 lodging).

 On the floor of the Grand Canyon, Phantom Ranch’s nine updated 1920s cabins (each with two bunk beds) are made available only by lottery.
-Apply online 14 months in advance of your desired visit, and note that each applicant can only book up to four consecutive nights for up to nine guests.
-About 10 miles below the canyon rim, Phantom Ranch is reachable only by foot, mule ride, or river raft; the latter requires a river permit via another lottery, posted February 1.
+Apply online 15 months in advance of your desired visit, and note that each applicant can only book up to four consecutive nights for up to nine guests.
+About 10 miles below the canyon rim, Phantom Ranch is reachable only by foot, mule ride, or river raft; the latter requires a river permit via another lottery.

 Trips around a major event